Your account | Cart Cart

 However, if you use a disk imaging utility (for example, if you restore an old disk image created with Symantec Ghost or Acronis True Image), the computer will be unaware that it has been rolled back.
 If the restored disk is older than the most recent actual disk that successfully replicated with the other domain controllers, any more recent changes made to AD on other domain controllers will not be “played back” to the out-of-date DC.
 This is because the restored DC is unaware that it has been rolled back.

-USN rollback can happen if you use VMware's snapshot feature to roll back a virtual DC to a prior snapshot without simultaneously rolling back all the other virtual DCs.
+USN rollback can happen if you use VMware or Hyper-V to roll back a virtual DC to a prior snapshot without simultaneously rolling back all the other virtual DCs. .

 How to Avoid USN Rollback

-To avoid USN rollback, always use UMove to restore or move Active Directory.
-UMove can restore AD from any disk image including a VM snapshot.
-UMove will contact the other DCs and arrange to play back all changes to bring the restored DC up to date.
+To prevent USN rollback always use an Active Directory-aware backup utility such as U-Move to restore or move Active Directory.
+U-Move can restore AD from any disk image including a VM snapshot.
+U-Move will contact the other DCs and arrange to play back all changes to bring the restored DC up to date.

 How to Fix USN Rollback

-• Use UMove to replace the bad AD database with a good copy.
-The good copy can come from from any supported source such as a VM snapshot, a dead hard disk, NTBACKUP file, or a Windows Server Backup (Windows Server 2008).
-UMove will arrange to play back all changes to bring the good copy up to date.
+• Use U-Move to replace the bad AD database with a good copy.
+The good copy can come from from any supported source such as a VM snapshot, a Volume Shadow Copy (Previous Version) snapshot, an unbootable hard disk, a .BKF file, or a Windows Server Backup image.
+U-Move will arrange to play back all changes to bring the good copy up to date.
+(If the Windows Server Backup was written to DVD or BD disks use a utility such as U-Recover to read the backup image from the disks.)

-• Last-ditch recovery method: Run DCPROMO.EXE to demote the domain controller, then re-promote it again.
-You may need to erase the metadata for the demoted DC before promoting it again.
-(See the KB articles below).
+• Run DCPROMO or Server Manager to demote the domain controller, then re-promote it again.
+This requires that you have a second good DC that is serving the domain.
+You might need to erase the metadata for the demoted DC before promoting it again.
+(See the technical articles below).

-The above KB articles discuss using an “Active Directory-aware backup utility” versus other methods.
-UMove is an “Active Directory-aware backup utility”.
+The above articles discuss using an “Active Directory-aware backup utility” versus other methods.
+U-Move is an “Active Directory-aware backup utility”.